Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 ### Collect All Dataframes in an Excel file

-All Dataframes collected in spreadsheets for one Excel file.
+All Dataframes have been collected in spreadsheets for one Excel file.
 Each sheet contains a Dataframe.
-For example, sheet 1 contaion Dataframe1, sheet2 contains Dataframe 2, sheet3 contains Dataframe 3, sheet4 contains Dataframe 4, sheet5 contains Dataframe 5 and sheet6 contains Dataframe 6.
+For example, sheet 1 contains Dataframe1, sheet2 contains Dataframe 2, sheet3 contains Dataframe 3, sheet4 contains Dataframe 4, sheet5 contains Dataframe 5 and sheet6 contains Dataframe 6.
 The number of columns and rows for each sheet is not the same.

 ```